futureofcoding/futureofcoding.org/community.md

 So if you are reading this message, congrats on following the instructions!

-1. Introduce yourself in the #introductions channel (after reading the style guide)
+1. Introduce yourself in the #introductions channel (after reading the [style guide](https://futureofcoding.org/community#style-guide))
 2. Join the relevant channels
 3. Be kind and have fun!

+* TOC
+{:toc}

+## Purposes

+The purposes of the Future of Coding Slack are:

+1. Sharing of ideas, debate, feedback, constructive criticism, and collaboration

+2. Encouragement, high fives

+3. Organizing IRL meetings and meetups

 ## Channels